At Deliveroo we are committed to supporting our marketplace, being a part of the communities we serve and taking action to drive sustainability.

 The six key pillars at the heart of our mission

-Giving our consumers the best selection, availability and value in healthier choices, as well as the tools to help them make informed decisions about what to order.
+We want to give our consumers the best selection, availability and value in healthier choices, as well as the tools to help them make informed choices about what to order.

 View our community projects